twinleaf/twinleaf-rust/README.md

 # Twinleaf I/O Tools in Rust

-This repository contains a set of tools that are useful for working with Twinleaf quantum sensors and accessories.
+This repository contains a library and a set of tools that are useful for working with Twinleaf quantum sensors and accessories.

-### tio-proxy
+## tio-proxy

-The primary tool is the proxy, which makes the device available via ethernet:
+The proxy makes a device attached via serial port available via ethernet.
+To use it:

 		tio-proxy --auto

-When there are more than one serial port available, it is necessary to specify the port
+When there are more than one serial port available, it is necessary to specify the port using:

 		[linux]> tio-proxy -r /dev/ttyACM0
 		[macOS]> tio-proxy -r /dev/cu.usbserialXXXXXX